HRItdy/diffusion_policy_for_STL/README.md

    - Use the video recoder to record the video directly from the ros topic
    - Use the keyboard to manage when start the recording and when stop
    - Figure out how to record the action of robot
+   - Go through the dataset customization part in little red book

 In-painting